mantidproject/mantid/docs/source/interfaces/Muon ALC.rst

 Take log value at
   The function to apply to the time series log: Mean/Min/Max/First/Last.

+ Load
+  Computes the asymmetry according to selected options and displays it against the chosen log value.

 Dead Time Correction
   Type of dead time corrections to apply.
 Options are *None*, in which case no